Zhang-hn1125/REST/README.md

 2).
 Using the program of _‘Modes analysis&visualization’_ to generate the Normal modes

 3).
-Using the program _‘Synthesize volumes’_ to generate the simulated data, in this program, you can set the parameters of volume number, voxel size, voxel size, SNR, tilt range, SNR, and settings in CTF.
+Using the program _‘Synthesize volumes’_ to generate the simulated data, in this program, you can set the parameters of volume number, voxel size, SNR, tilt range, and settings in CTF.

 4).
 Extract the ground truth in the output named __‘*_df.vol’__ and use _e2proc3d.py_ program to convert the file format from .vol to .mrc.